 Another unique priority is the unit's requirement that adolescent and adult wings remain separate.
 This security measure assures that no contact is made between the two patient groups and must be maintained as such even during construction.
 The adult section consists of a main hall, patient rooms, and a therapeutic room called Milieu which harbors books, tables, refreshments, and various therapeutic activities.
 In the center is the nurse’s station, which was a part of Phase 1 in the construction process.
 Though it connects the adolescent and adult wing, it still maintains separation through the use of secure double doors.
 The adolescent section has classrooms, a dining area, patient rooms, and completely new floors and walls.

-One challenge that presented itself during construction was experienced during the installation of flooring.
-It was important that during its construction there was the maintenance of egress for fire, safe passage for workers, and the ability to provide traffic routes for staff and patients.
-G&P Flooring effectively completed this task.
+During construction, flooring installation proved to be a bit of a challenge as it was necessary to maintain egress for fire, safe passage for workers, and the ability to provide traffic routes for staff and patients.
+G&P Flooring rose to the challenge and effectively completed this task.

 The successful renovation of this area supports the Behavioral Health Unit’s sense of healing and tranquility.
 The staff is friendly and compassionate and the patients reflect this attitude as well.
-The unit provides an imperative space that is supportive to the rehabilitation of the patients residing.
+The unit provides an imperative space for patient rehabilitation.

 3rd Floor Medical Surgical